Federal Application for Withholding Certificate for Dispositions by Foreign Persons of U.S. Real Property Interests

 Historical Past-Year Versions of Federal Form 8288-B

-We have a total of seven past-year versions of Form 8288-B in the TaxFormFinder archives, including for the previous tax year.
+We have a total of eight past-year versions of Form 8288-B in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 Form 8288-B (Rev. February 2016)